woossi0/suite/docs/usermanual/source/qgis/webappbuilder/usage/index.rst

 Two additional options will be available

-* :guilabel:`Refresh layer automatically`.
-If checked, the web app will refresh the layer periodically.
+* :guilabel:`Refresh layer automatically`: If checked, the web app will refresh the layer periodically.

-* :guilabel:`Refresh interval`.
-The interval, in milliseconds, between two refreshes of the layer.
+* :guilabel:`Refresh interval`: Interval, in milliseconds, between two refreshes of the layer.

 Handling projections
 ~~~~~~~~~~~~~~~~~~~~